 “You probably want to discuss our last interview.
 Sir, you made a slight mistake; the being that sat before the rock covered by my cloak was just my dog.
 I was standing behind the rock.”

-Anthelme turned and whistled to a large black and tan dog, the very color of the devil.
+Anthelme turned and whistled to a large black and rust-colored dog, the very color of the devil.
 The dog came to sit by his master and seemed to smile as Anthelme resumed speaking.

 “It is to him that you infused your colors forever.
 He was an ugly gray dog, but now he is beautiful.
 As for his soul, you will never have it because it belongs only to me, his master – Anthelme Peony.”